South Africa deploys high-tech plane for rhino poaching fight

 KRUGER NATIONAL PARK, South Africa South Africa has taken its war against rhino poaching to the skies by deploying a high-tech, low-speed reconnaissance aircraft to detect illegal hunters before they strike.

 "This is a war.
-You cannot take a stick to a gunfight," Ivor Ichikowitz, executive chairman of Africa's largest privately held defence firm, Paramount, said on Tuesday.
-Paramount manufactured the small, specialised plane donated to the South Africa National Park Service.
+You cannot take a stick to a gunfight," Ivor Ichikowitz, executive chairman of Africa's largest privately held defense firm, Paramount, said on Tuesday.
+Paramount manufactured the small, specialized plane donated to the South Africa National Park Service.

 South Africa, home to nearly all the continent's rhinos, is on the frontline of a poaching war where criminals with high-powered weapons, helicopters and night vision goggles have been killing the animals for their horns, which sell at prices higher than gold in Asia as a traditional medicine.